ayuushnath/Hypothesis-Testing-using-Pandas-Seaborn/README.md

 Steps and tasks:

-Import the necessary libraries
+1)Import the necessary libraries
-Read the data as a data frame
+2)Read the data as a data frame
-Perform basic EDA which should include the following and print out your insights at every step.
+3)Perform basic EDA which should include the following and print out your insights at every step.

 a.
 Shape of the data